abbbi/pbsnbd/README.md

 # Proxmox Backup Server NBDKIT Plugin

-Export your virtual machine disks backups from a Proxmox Backup Server via NBD.
+Export your virtual machine disk backups from a Proxmox Backup Server via NBD.
-Using the COW Filter, it can be used to test-boot virtual machines from outside a Proxmox Backup Server instance.

-Example:
+To start an export, pass the plugin to nbdkit with required arguments:

 ```
  nbdkit --filter cow -f -v ./nbdkit-pbs-plugin.so \